ccpotter1/CoV2Analysis/notebooks/1-sequence-stats.md

 I downloaded the coronavirus geneomes from NCBI
 (see `data/data.md` for more details)

+First I made a vector with two indices: genome headers (genomes[1]) and genome sequences (genomes[2])
 ```julia
 using BioinformaticsBISC195
 genomes = parse_fasta("data/CoV_sequences.fasta") #compliles all of the genomes into 2 vectors (second vector contains sequences)
 ```
+I then created a fucntion that finds the length of each genome

 ```julia
 function seq_length(vector) #turns sequence vector into a vector containing the sequence lengths